 What are Microservices?

 Microservices promise greater agility and speed in delivering innovation to customers through digital experiences.
 Microservices are a modern software architecture pattern where many small services, often written in different languages and packages, are loosely coupled together to create an application.
-Organizations are now able to make changes to a portion of the application, quickly and without breaking the entire application.
+With microservices, you can make changes to a portion of the application quickly and without impacting other parts of application.

-Container technology like Docker and Kubernetes have streamlined the development and deployment of microservices by removing dependencies with process isolation and automating container orchestration.
-With Microservices architecture, the API layer becomes a critical part of the application design in serving as the link to connect customers to the different microservices.
+Container technologies like Docker and Kubernetes have streamlined the development and deployment of microservices by removing dependencies with process isolation and by automating container orchestration.
+With a microservices architecture, the API layer becomes a critical part of the application design connecting the different microservices.

-Deploying microservices changes how your customers access your application and traditional solutions are not well suited for distributed environments.
+Deploying microservices changes how your customers access your application.
+Traditional solutions are not well suited for distributed environments, suffering from:

 - Increased complexity with more services and external access points